rami-aouinti/bro-world-backend-ecommce/docs/cookbook/configuration/how-to-remove-sylius-mollie-plugin.rst

 How to remove Sylius Mollie Plugin in Sylius 1.14
 =================================================

-The SyliusMolliePlugin is included by default in Sylius Standard 1.14.
+The Sylius/MolliePlugin is included by default in Sylius-Standard 1.14.

 If you wish to remove it, follow these steps: